barbarer/py4e-int/_sources/network/mixedupcode.rst

     :practice: T
     :adaptive:

-    Write a program to retrieve a file from 'http://data.pr4e.org/clown.txt' using urllib and then write it to your local computer as 'clown.txt'.
+    Put the code in order to retrieve a file from 'http://data.pr4e.org/clown.txt' using urllib and then write it to your local computer as 'clown.txt'.
     -----
     import urllib.request, urllib.parse, urllib.error